The Spanish Present Progressive: How to Form it and When to Use it

 1. Conjugate estar in the present tense

-To form the present tense, you’re first going to need the present tense of estar, which is one of the two verbs in Spanish that mean “to be.”
-Chances are, you’ve learned this already.
-Even so, here’s a refresher:
+To form the present tense, you’re first going to need the present tense of estar (to be).

 2. Add the gerund form of the second verb

-Next, you’ll need the gerund form of the second verb, which is like the -ing ending we tack on to verbs in English.
-In Spanish, there are two different possibilities for regular verbs.
+Next, you’ll need the gerund form of the second verb, which is like the English verbs with the -ing ending tacked on.

-3. Put your conjugated estar and second verb together
+3. Put the conjugated estar and second verb together

-Put together your elements from steps one and two, and you have a present progressive phrase!
-For example:
+Put together the elements from steps one and two, and you have a present progressive phrase!